-A second web application, shown in Figure 3, was also deployed and interfaced to the one described previously, containing the list of software components and showing in each cell the number of Early Adopter teams committed to each component.
+A second portal, shown in Figure 2, was also deployed and interfaced to the one described previously, containing the list of software components and showing in each cell the number of Early Adopter teams committed to each component.

-Figure 3: Software components and number of Early Adopter teams committed to each component.
+Figure 2: Software components and number of Early Adopter teams committed to each component.